Texas A&M vs. Arkansas NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Aggies have been favored by 6 points or more three times this season and have covered the spread in two of them.

-- Texas A&M's games this year have not gone over the total in three opportunities.
+- Texas A&M's games this year have not gone over the point total yet in three opportunities.

-- Texas A&M is 2-0 against the spread and 2-0 overall this season when the team scores more than 16.0 points.
+- Texas A&M is 2-0 against the spread and 2-0 overall this season when the team notches more than 16.0 points.

 - In games that Texas A&M piles up more than 265.7 yards, the team is 2-1 against the spread and 3-0 overall.